wavefrontHQ/docs/pages/doc/permissions.md

 * View existing dashboards and charts
 * Create and interact with charts – but NOT save charts
 * Share links to dashboards and charts with other users
-* Access the user profile from the gear icon
+* Access the user profile from the gear icon <i class="fa fa-cog"/> on the taskbar

 **Note:** If a dashboard or alert is protected by [access control](access.html), new users can see it only after it's been shared explicitly unless they belong to a group that has access.